gojuggl26-dotcom/AI-quescore/README.md

 ### Decentralized Automation:
 Reward distribution is executed autonomously by KeeperHub, rather than by a centralized server.
 This eliminates the risk of arbitrary manipulation by administrators or payment delays.

+# AI using
+I, the developer, created this project with the help of AI (Claude and Gemini).
+## Where did I use?
+・Identifying the causes of coding errors and proposing solutions.
+・Generating all branching patterns, such as TypeScript `if` statements.
+・